 - Robotics focuses on electrical engineering and digital circuit design

 In addition to your engineering track, you’ll study the foundations of both engineering and mathematics.
 You will learn to develop an overview of the development of modern science and mathematics, honing your knowledge of algebra, calculus, and probability theory, as well as engineering technology and problem solving.

-Through the College of Education, you’ll take coursework in
+Through the College of Education and Human Development, you’ll take coursework in

 - project-based instruction,